Summary: in this tutorial, you will learn how to use the SQL SELECT

 statement uses the new_salary

-as the column alias for the salary * 1.05
+as the column alias for the calculated column that uses the expression ( salary * 1.05

 SELECT